 How Does Uniswap Work?

 The platform runs two smart contracts on the Ethereum blockchain.

 First is an Exchange contract, which manages all token swaps on the platform.

 The platform adds these tokens to a pool which makes up a fund.
 Users use this fund to execute all trades on the platform.
-Moreover, each new token receives its own pool.
+Moreover, each new token receives its pool.
 Users need to add tokens to a specific pool.

-Liquidity providers receive a token to the value of their stake and the total value of the pool.
+Liquidity providers receive a token for the value of their stake and the total value of the pool.
 For example, if a user staked $4,000 and the pool is worth $200,000, they would receive a token worth 2% of the total pool.
 They then cash in this token to receive rewards from trading fees in that pool.

 Uniswap uses a math equation to calculate token prices in each pool.
 And because users stake tokens in pools, they do not have to wait for a seller or a buyer to trade tokens.
-They can do any trade if a pool has enough liquidity.
+They can make any trade if a pool has enough liquidity.

-When an LP wants to exit the platform and redeem its token contributions.
-The platform destroys the record of the reward owed to the LP.
+When an LP wants to exit the platform and redeem its token contributions, the platform destroys the record of the reward owed to the LP.
 Currently, the platform charges 0.30% trading fees.
 The platform stores the proceeds in a liquidity reserve.

 Automated Market Maker